spetca/OFDM-Doppler-Radar/README.md

 # OFDM Based Doppler Radar

-This project is the code complimenting this thesis:
+This project is the code complimenting this [paper](https://ieeexplore.ieee.org/abstract/document/8705219):

 it requires MATLAB, the MATLAB USRP communications toolbox, and 2 USRPs